dinhomathias/Amc/Code-snippets.md

 ---
 ### Message Formatting (bold, italic, code, ...)

+Telegram supports some formatting options for text.
+All the details about what is supported can be found [here](https://core.telegram.org/bots/api#formattin -options).
+You can format text with every API method/type that has a `parse_mode` parameter.
+In addition to editing your text as described in the link above, pass one of the parse modes available through [`telegram.ParseMode`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.parsemode.htm ) to the `parse_mode` parameter.
+Since th `5.0` update of the Bot API (version `13.1+` of PTB), you can alternatively pass a list of [`telegram.MessageEntities`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.messageentity.html) to the `entities` parameter.

+*Note:* In the API 4.5 update, Telegram introduced MarkdownV2, which supports nested entities and needs other escaping than v1.
+Markdown V1 is referred as legacy mode by the official API docs, and you should prefer MarkdownV2.
+Make sure to also use `reply_markdown_v2` instead of `reply_markdown` etc.

 #### Post a text message with Markdown formatting
 [ᵀᴱᴸᴱᴳᴿᴬᴹ](https://core.telegram.org/bots/api#sendmessage)

-*Note:* In the API 4.5 update, Telegram introduced MarkdownV2, which supports nested entities and needs other escaping than v1.
-Markdown V1 is refered as legacy mode the the official API docs and you should prefer MarkdownV2.
-Make sure to also use `reply_markdown_v2` instead of `reply_markdown` etc.

 ```python
 bot.send_message(chat_id=chat_id,